Segantini in Savognin

 Biography Giovanni Segantini, 1858-1899

-Segantini was born on 15th January, 1858 in Arco.
-When his mother died, he was taken into the care of his half-sister in Milan at the age of 7.
-The latter returned his Austrian papers without applying for Italian citizenship, leaving Segantini stateless until his death.
-He spends the dark years of his youth, living partly on the streets and in an educational institution.
-From 1875 he attended the Brera Academy of Fine Arts and celebrated his first successes.
-In 1879 he met his future art dealers Vittore and Alberto Grubicy.
-He meets Luigia Bugatti, known as Bice, who stays by his side from then on.
-Because of Segantini's statelessness, the couple can never marry.
-In 1880 they moved to Brianza, where Segantini studied the daily life of farmers and shepherds.
-From 1882 to 1886 their four children Gottardo, Alberto, Mario and Bianca were born.
-In 1886 the whole family moved to Savognin.
-Segantini discovers the mountains and rural life.
-He begins to work in his own personal divisionist painting technique and pictorial language.
-In 1894 the family moved to Maloja.
-On September 28, 1899, Segantini died of peritonitis on the Schafberg.
+Segantini was born on January 15, 1858, in Arco.
+When his mother died, at age 7 he went into the care of his half-sister in Milan.
+She returned his Austrian papers without applying for Italian citizenship, so Segantini remained stateless until his death.
+He spent a difficult youth, living partly on the street and in a reformatory.
+From 1875 he attended the Brera Academy of Fine Arts and achieved his first successes.
+In 1879, he met his future art dealers Vittore and Alberto Grubicy.
+He met Luigia Bugatti, called Bice, who remained by his side.
+Because of Segantini's statelessness, the couple never married.
+In 1880 they moved to Brianza, where Segantini engaged with the daily life of farmers and shepherds.
+From 1882 to 1886, their four children Gottardo, Alberto, Mario, and Bianca were born.
+In 1886, the whole family moved to Savognin.
+Segantini discovered the mountains and rural life.
+He began working in his very personal divisionist painting technique and visual language.
+In 1894, the family moved to Maloja.
+On September 28, 1899, Segantini died on the Schafberg from peritonitis.

-Important: Save the tour on your mobile phone via a Wi-Fi connection.
+Important: Save the route on your mobile phone via a WLAN connection.

-Open the tour and then the map.
-On the map you can open the individual points and thus get to information texts, pictures and sometimes audios.
-If you have set GPS tracking, you will see your location on the route.
-The audio files can be found at the corresponding points at the back of the pictures.
+Open the route and then the map.
+On the map, you can open the individual points and access informational texts, images, and partly audio files.
+If you have enabled GPS tracking, you can see your location on the route.
+The audio files are found at the respective points at the end with the images.

 Flyer walk "Segantini in Savognin"